UniRepLKNet: A Universal Perception Large-Kernel ConvNet for Audio, Video, Point Cloud, Time-Series and Image Recognition: Universal Perception on other Modalities

 \section{Universal Perception on other Modalities}

 \textbf{Time-series}.
 Following Corrformer~\cite{wu2023interpretable}, we conduct experiments on the Global Temperature and Wind Speed Forecasting challenge~\footnote{\url{https://codeocean.com/capsule/0341365/tree/v1}} using the dataset collected from the National Centers for Environmental Information (NCEI).
 This huge-scale dataset contains hourly averaged wind speed and temperature data from 3,850 stations with different geographical scales and densities, spanning from 2019 to 2021.
-For a fair comparison with Corrformer, which was the previous state-of-the-art method, we use its embedding layer (as introduced in Sec.~\ref{sec:mm-design}) and decoder and only replace its encoder transformer with UniRepLKNet-S. We also compare UniRepLKNet-S against a wide range of methods including statistical and numerical approaches.
-We make the following observations from Table~\ref{tab:time}. \textbf{1)} In terms of the \emph{forecasting precision}, UniRepLKNet delivers a new state-of-the-art performance, achieving the lowest errors of 7.602, 1.832, 3.865, and 1.301 for MSE and MAE in forecasting global temperature and wind speed, respectively. \textbf{2}) Regarding the \emph{efficiency}, UniRepLKNet uses fewer parameters than existing deep learning methods.
-It is particularly noteworthy that UniRepLKNet, which is a generalist model, outperforms time-series specialists such as Pyraformer~\cite{liu2021pyraformer} and Corrformer~\cite{wu2023interpretable} in both precision and efficiency.
+For a fair comparison with Corrformer, which was the previous state-of-the-art method, we use its embedding layer (as introduced in Sec.~\ref{sec:mm-design}) and decoder and only replace its encoder transformer with UniRepLKNet-S. We also compare UniRepLKNet-S against a wide range of methods, including statistical and numerical approaches.
+Table~\ref{tab:time} shows UniRepLKNet delivers a new state-of-the-art forecasting precision, achieving the lowest errors of 7.602, 1.832, 3.865, and 1.301 for MSE and MAE in forecasting global temperature and wind speed, respectively, with fewer parameters than existing deep learning methods.
+It is particularly noteworthy that UniRepLKNet, a generalist model, outperforms time-series specialists such as Pyraformer~\cite{liu2021pyraformer} and Corrformer~\cite{wu2023interpretable} in both precision and efficiency.
 The significant advantages of UniRepLKNet open up new avenues for architectural discussions in time-series forecasting, presenting a viable alternative to transformer models.

 {\textbf{Audio}}.
 We use Speech Commands V2~\cite{warden2018speech}, which contains 105,829 one-second recordings of 35 common speech commands.
-Table~\ref{tab:audio} shows UniRepLKNet seamlessly adapts to the audio modality and delivers an impressive accuracy of 98.5\%, even without pretraining.
-Compared to transformer-based methods such as AST~\cite{gong2021ast} and Audio-MAE~\cite{huang2022masked}, UniRepLKNet stands out with fewer parameters.
-Compared to previous ConvNets designed for audio, UniRepLKNet achieves better performance without requiring any customizations to the structure, highlighting the untapped potential of ConvNets in the realm of audio recognition.
+Table~\ref{tab:audio} shows UniRepLKNet seamlessly adapts to audio and delivers an impressive accuracy of 98.5\%, even without pretraining.
+Compared to transformers such as AST~\cite{gong2021ast} and Audio-MAE~\cite{huang2022masked}, UniRepLKNet stands out with fewer parameters.
+Compared to previous ConvNets designed for audio, UniRepLKNet achieves better performance without customizations to the structure, highlighting the untapped potential of ConvNets in the realm of audio.